justinchen00/page/billingservice/New API definition.md

                                             }
     ) {
     	encryptedStr
-    	subscriptionId		// related subscription
+    	code 				// error code or 0x0(represents allow) description 		// readable description, such as "need to upgrade plan, or there is an unpaid invoice" subscriptionId		// related subscription
 	    remainHours			// The quantity of chargeItems - usage permission {		// []